 Moreover, the State Administration of Taxation ("SAT") released Circular Guoshuihan No. 698 ("Circular 698") on December 10, 2009 that reinforces the taxation of certain equity transfers by non-resident investors through overseas holding vehicles.
 Circular 698 addresses indirect equity transfers as well as other issues.
 Circular 698 is retroactively effective from January 1, 2008.
 According to Circular 698, where a non-resident investor that indirectly holds an equity interest in a PRC resident enterprise through a non-PRC offshore holding company indirectly transfers an equity interest in the PRC resident enterprise by selling an equity interest in the offshore holding company, and the latter is located in a country or jurisdiction where the actual tax burden is less than 12.5% or where the offshore income of its residents is not taxable, the non-resident investor is required to provide the PRC tax authority in charge of that PRC resident enterprise with certain relevant information within 30 days of the execution of the equity transfer agreement.
 The tax authorities in charge will evaluate the offshore transaction for tax purposes.
-In the event that the tax authorities determine that such transfer is abusing forms of business organization and a reasonable commercial purpose for the offshore holding company that is used for tax planning purposes and subject the non-resident investor to PRC tax authorities will have the power to re-assess the nature of the equity transfer under the doctrine of substance over form.
-If the SAT's challenge of a transfer is successful, it may deny the existence of the offshore holding company that is used for tax planning purposes and subject the non-resident investor) may become at risk of being taxed under Circular 698 has a short history, there is uncertainty as to its application.
-We (or a non-resident investor) may become at risk of being taxed under Circular 698 had may be required to expend valuable resources to comply with Circular 698 or to establish that we (or such non-r
+In the event that the tax authorities determine that such transfer is abusing forms of business organization and a reasonable commercial purpose for the offshore holding company other than the avoidance of PRC income tax liability is lacking, the PRC tax authorities will have the power to re-assess the nature of the equity transfer under the doctrine of substance over form.
+If the SAT's challenge of a transfer is successful, it may deny the existence of the offshore holding company that is used for tax planning purposes and subject the non-resident investor to PRC tax on the capital gain from such transfer.
+Since Circular 698 has a short history, there is uncertainty as to its application.
+We (or a non-resident investor) may become at risk of being taxed under Circular 698 and may be required to expend valuable resources to comply with Circular 698 or to establish that we (or such